 I work in metal because I find it seductive.
 It moves, flows, stretches, and compresses as it responds to hands and tools.
 My work is a conversation; I make my points, and the metal responds.
 Because our roles are sometimes reversed, I must also listen.
 The material limitations and allowances of metal inform the final forms in my work; I am interested in highlighting and drawing attention to the role that materiality plays in making.

-I recently completed my MFA at the University of Wisconsin at Madison.
+I completed my MFA at the University of Wisconsin at Madison in May, 2018.
 I received my bachelor of Fine Arts degree at the State University of New York at New Paltz in 2013.